burggraf/postgrest-request-processing/README.md

 # PRP: PostgREST Request Processing
 *Leveraging `db_pre_request` and `request headers` to: create custom claims, generate advanced, up-to-date, scalable RLS policies, implement allow and deny lists, rate limiting, and much more.*

+## Overview
+**PostgREST** provides a setting called `db_pre_request` that accepts the name of a **PostgreSQL** function.
+This function is executed at the beginning of each `http request` and can set up data (in memory) for the rest of the request.
+Why is this so powerful and so important?

+RLS (Row Level Security) policies are evaluated for every row in a query, so if you're retrieving 1000 rows the `select` policy for the table will be executed 1000 times.
+To make things scalable, it's advised that you store "custom claims", which are stored in `auth.users.raw_app_metadata` database field and sent as part of the JWT token with each request.
+This puts those claims into memory, making them fast to access (and much more scalable than doing 1000 individual database lookups.)

+The problem with this approach is that 1. it's pretty restricting (limited to storing the claims in a specific field in a specific table in a hidden schema), 2. claims are only read when a user logs in, so those claims can become stale if they're changed before a user logs out and then back in, 3. claims can be cumbersome to create and update.

+Using `db_pre_request` solves those issues by letting you store claims data anywhere you like.
+Since the `db_pre_request` function is run once for every request, claims are always current.
+Modifying the way claims are created and updated is also fairly easy and very flexible.

 ## Features
 - Access the JWT token
   - user info: id, email, phone, database role, metadata